ssmirr/appdev-chapters/continuous-delivery.md

 heroku run rails db:migrate -a the-assigned-heroku-app-name
 ```

-You can find the assigned Heroku app name in your dashboard, or in the pull request on GitHub.
+You can find the assigned Heroku app name in the pipeline, or in the pull request on GitHub.

 ## Procfile